Ebauches SA Logos

 Bovet Frères & Co.
 SA of Fleurier and Optima SA of Grenchen remained in operation but ceased producing ebauches and turned their tooling over to Ebauches SA

-Buser Frères & Co. of Niederdorf, Eterna (Schild Frères & Co.) of Grenchen, Fleurier Watch Co. of Fleurier, Kurth Frères of Grenchen, Manzoni Fils & Co. of Arogno, A. Reymond SA of Fleurier, Fabrique d’Ebauches de Peseux SA, and Charles Berner-Sandoz of Peseux (Fabrique d’Ebauches de Peseux SA) sign a partnership agreement with Ebauches SA by November
+Buser Frères & Co. of Niederdorf, Eterna (Schild Frères & Co.) of Grenchen, Fabrique d’Ébauches de Fleurier of Fleurier, Kurth Frères of Grenchen, Manzoni Fils & Co. of Arogno, A. Reymond SA (Unitas) of Tramelan, Fabrique d’Ebauches de Peseux SA, and Charles Berner-Sandoz of Peseux (Fabrique d’Ebauches de Peseux SA) sign a partnership agreement with Ebauches SA by November.
+All of these would later be absorbed into Ebauches SA or ASUAG.

 Postala/Chatelain (formerly Jacot et Monnier and Gagnebin et Nicolet, Niga or Luc-Albert Chatelain) of Tramelan-Dessous join